 This is why I love this salsa verde recipe in particular.
 It has all kinds of flavor and just a touch of heat.
-Of course if you’re a lava eater you can pump up the hot peppers and make it as hot as you want.
+Of course, if you’re a lava eater you can pump up the hot peppers and make it as hot as you want.
 If you’re brave, you can also forgo seeding the peppers.
-I chose to seed, like I said, I am a woosy.
+I chose to seed like I said, I am a wimp.

 - If you don’t have a food processor you can also use a blender or immersion blender.

 - Rinse the tomatillos under warm water after removing the husk to clean off the sticky film.

 - Make sure to scrape all the drippings from the sheet pan.

 - If you can’t find tomatillos you can use tomatoes.